Apply to be an RFI Pro Forecaster

 • Write thoughtful rationales consistent with forecasting best practices;

-• Forecast on questions for which we need data: we might ask you to focus on specific questions in a given month.
+• Forecast on questions for which we need data: we might ask them to focus on specific questions in a given month.
 Be vigilant about forecasting on questions that have less activity or are closing soon;

 • Attend occasional virtual meetings and events with other RFI Pro Forecasters.